5 Powerful lessons for Start-ups from Tom Brady

 Which brings me to the fourth of the lessons for startups.
 NEVER GIVE UP.
 Simply put, the Pats never gave up.
 They didn’t give up when they were down by 18 points at the half.
 They didn’t give up when they had to make up 19 points in the 4th quarter.
 They didn’t give up in overtime.
 They persisted and persisted and never gave up until they won.

 This last lesson isn’t one that doesn’t get discussed enough in lessons on start-ups.
 There’s a fair amount of braggadocio in sports and in the start-up world.
 Brady never speaks as one who believes he deserves all the credit or as if he is the GOAT.
 Instead, he always credits his team and his coaches and hard work.
 He never credits his own brilliance or superior strength.
 Instead, he maintains his humility.

 For start-ups, humility is an important ingredient.
 Humility is what allows start-up leaders to realize that just because they have seen some success, they are never done learning.
 Startups always need to be ready to take criticism, change and move forward.

-Start-ups don’t have a Superbowl to prove their success.
+Start-ups don’t have a Super Bowl to prove their success.
 Instead, success is shown through growing the business, being acquired or going public or some combination of those three.
-We look forward to learning the lessons of Brady and company and to our own continued growth.
+We hope you enjoyed these lessons for startups from Brady and company.